 If you argue a lot its not always the question, but more do you get offended alot?
 One of my good friends will argue stuff with me from time to time, but we are great friends because of this.
 It sounds strange, but when there is maturity you can agree to disagree and even have a laugh about it.
 Just cause you argue over science, history, current affairs, or opinions on things, whats wrong with that?
 If we all thought the same the world would be pretty boring.
 Agree to disagree provided their opinion won’t have a negative effect on you.
 So in the case of topics you disagree on, my advice is don’t discuss those ones.
 If the arguments result in stress and tension on a regular basis its worth having a chat with them and deciding on the future.

 Are they good for me

-We may not invite everybody around for tea, but we must not hate.
-Sometimes a friendship can lack a bit of love so to resolve this you be the instigator and do something for your friend.
+We may not invite everybody around for tea, or send them Christmas cards.
+Sometimes a friendship can lack a bit of love so to resolve this try be the instigator and do something for your friend.
 Show them you care.
 Don’t go necessarily telling them that you love them, but do something nice.
 For guys its not always easy as we aren’t that way inclined to tell each other positive affirmations.
 But wouldn’t it be nice if we started to encourage each other once in awhile, or bought each other a coffee or something.